xrdocs/8000/_tutorials/8000-bgp-paths-rib-scale.md

 This section demonstrates Cisco 8000 capability to scale to more than 20M BGP paths.

 To realize this test, a 8201-32FH router running IOS XR 7.9.2 is used as Device Under Test (DUT).
 8201-32FH uses Intel Xeon D-1530 CPU @ 2.40GHz along with 32GB of RAM.
 This router has multiple sub interfaces configured with a shadow router.
-This shadow router contains both IPv4 BGP table and IPv6 BGP table as shown in following topology:
+This shadow router contains both IPv4 BGP table and IPv6 BGP table which process [RIPE Routing Information Service (RIS) Live](https://ris-live.ripe.net/) updates.
+Testbed is shown in below topology:

 ![8000-bgp-lab.png]({{site.baseurl}}/images/8000-bgp-lab.png){: .align-center}